Adenosine A1 receptor: Biochemistry

 A1 receptors are implicated in sleep promotion by inhibiting wake-promoting cholinergic neurons in the basal forebrain.
 A1 receptors are also present in smooth muscle throughout the vascular system.

 The adenosine A1 receptor has been found to be ubiquitous throughout the entire body.

-Signalling
+Signaling

 Activation of the adenosine A1 receptor by an agonist causes binding of Gi1/2/3 or Go protein.
 Binding of Gi1/2/3 causes an inhibition of adenylate cyclase and, therefore, a decrease in the cAMP concentration.
 An increase of the inositol triphosphate/diacylglycerol concentration is caused by an activation of phospholipase C, whereas the elevated levels of arachidonic acid are mediated by DAG lipase, which cleaves DAG to form arachidonic acid.

 Several types of potassium channels are activated but N-, P-, and Q-type calcium channels are inhibited.

-Mechanism
+Effect

 This receptor has an inhibitory function on most of the tissues in which it rests.
 In the brain, it slows metabolic activity by a combination of actions.
 At the neuron's synapse, it reduces synaptic vesicle release.